 - Additional hours at work or a temporary job.
 Probably not the most appealing option, however, if you have the capacity to pick up additional work this is the fastest way to accumulate additional cash.
 Remember, we’re not talking about working two jobs the rest of your life, we’re talking about accumulating cash fast so you can achieve your Cash Ladder milestones.

 - Sell something, anything.
 That additional TV you don’t use much, the clothes your kids have outgrown, or the second set of silverware you got from Aunt Polly for Christmas last year – the one you really don’t need.
 Whatever it is, use it to boost your savings account.

 - Birthdays, tax refunds, that unexpected raise or bonus from work, are other options for improving your emergency fund.

-Remember, the faster you can climb the Cash Ladder the better you position yourself to disrupt the debt cycle, and getting out of debt forever.
+Remember, the faster you can climb the Cash Ladder the better you position yourself to break the debt cycle, and getting out of debt forever.

 - Credit Card Debt Pay Off Calculator

 - Credit Sesame – free credit scores and monitoring